Obaseki terminates contract of private revenue collectors - Nigeria Today

 “All arrangements to collect taxes or levies entered into by any state or local government agency in Edo state, ceases to be valid with effect from today,’’ he said.

-He urged the people of the state not to heed to any form of intimidation from any quarters advising that any person or group of persons being harassed by the disbanded revenue collectors should “call or alert law enforcement agencies if they find anyone involved in such nefarious activities.
+He urged the people not to heed to any form of intimidation from any quarters, advising that any person or group of persons being harassed by the disbanded revenue collectors should “call or alert law enforcement agencies if they find anyone involved in such nefarious activities.”

-He opined that the development of Gelegele as a port and industrial zone is of high priority to the government and people of Edo State as it will improve the economic competitiveness of our state.
+He opined that the development of Gelegele as a port and industrial zone was of high priority to the government and people of Edo State, as it would improve the economic competitiveness of the state.

-He therefore disclosed that his government would speedily put in place mechanisms, policies and programs that would galvanize the economy of the state and make it haven for investments.
+He therefore said his government would speedily put in place mechanisms, policies and programmes that would galvanise the economy of the state and make it haven for investments.

 The post Obaseki terminates contract of private revenue collectors appeared first on BusinessDay : News you can trust.